ARCCN/ctltest/README.md

-Collection of tests for OpenFlow controllers testing using Cbench tool June, 2013
+Collection of scripts for OpenFlow controllers testing using Cbench tool June, 2013

 Description
 =======

+  Ctltest is a collection of scripts for benchmarking OpenFlow controllers.
+  The scripts use Cbench tool to measure controllers' throughput and latency.
+The collection contains scripts for seven popular open source OpenFlow controllers, though you can add your own controller to the test.

   The project contains the following scripts: